hanwg/hassio-apps/telegram-bot-api/DOCS.md

 Run your own instance of the Telegram Bot API server.

+Overview:
+1. [Create Telegram application](https://core.telegram.org/api/obtaining_api_id) to obtain `api_id` and `api_hash`.
+2. In Home Assistant, Install, Configure and then Start the app.
+3. In Home Assistant (`2026.2` or later), configure the Telegram bot integration to use the API endpoint (for example, <kbd>http://localhost:8081</kbd>) of the app.

+You do not need to make any changes to your existing Telegram bot automations or scripts.

-The app has read-only access to your `media` folder.
+Note: The app has read-only access to your `media` folder.
-For examples on how to send files from the `media` folder, please refer to the [automation examples](#automation-examples) section.

 ## Pre-requisites